hi-sg/hi-sg.github.io/src/index.md

 Hey there!

-I'm Steve!
-And this is my personal website; I hope you enjoy browsing it as much as I enjoyed making it!
+My name is Steve and this is my personal website.
+I hope you enjoy browsing it as much as I enjoyed making it!

 On this website I usually post guides, tutorials, side projects, and thoughts